bharnats/Social_Media_Mining-Twitter/README.md

 * Fox news channel expresses that all is well in United States and BBCWorld reflects the overall growth and progression of the entire world.

  ## Background
- __Twitter__ has become a wildly sprawling jungle of information  Somewhere between 350 million and 500 million tweets are estimated to be sent out _per day_.
+ __Twitter__ has become a wildly sprawling jungle of information.
+Somewhere between 350 million and 500 million tweets are estimated to be sent out _per day_.
 With such an explosion of data, on Twitter and elsewhere, it becomes more important than ever to tame it in some way, to concisely capture the essence of the data.

 ## Objective
 Create a Python script to perform a sentiment analysis of the Twitter activity of various news oulets, and to present the findings visually.